Thor-tech-of-metal/repo-it-notes/my-notes/Kubernetes/Kubernetes-general.md

 Name spaces and AvailabilityZones
 ===================================
-In this example --context is the AvailabilityZones  and -n is the label
+In this example --context is the Availability zone  and -n is the name space

 ```cpp
 kubectl --context eu-west-1a-nonprod -n payplus-dev describe pods device-service-58c65d99f8-7gjm5